reframejs/reframe/readme.md

   JavaScript Functions as API &mdash;
   easily create an API between the browser and your Node.js server.

-:rocket: Stacks
+:rocket: Starters

-Our stacks assemble libraries into a well-polished scaffoled (aka boilerplate) for you to quickly get started.
+Our starters assemble libraries into a well-polished scaffoled (aka boilerplate) for you to quickly get started.

 - [reframe-full-stack](https://github.com/reframejs/reframe-full-stack) -
 Frontend (React) + Backend (Node.js, Hapi) + API (Wildcard)